-While many persons are benefited by the accepted methods of treating defects of vision, there is a minority of cases, known to every eye specialist, which gets little or no help from them.
+While many persons are benefited by the accepted methods of treating defects of vision. there is a minority of cases, known to every eye specialist, which gets little or no help from them.
 These patients sometimes give up the search for relief in despair, and sometimes continue it with surprising pertinacity, never being able to abandon the belief, in spite of the testimony of experience, that somewhere in the world there must be some one with sufficient skill to fit them with the right glasses.
-The rapidity with which these patients respond to treatment by relaxation is often very dramatic, and affords a startling illustration of the superiority of this method to treatment by glasses and musclecutting.
+The rapidity with which patients respond to treatment relaxation is often very dramatic, and affords a startling illustration of the superiority of this method treatment to by glasses muscle-cutting.
 In the following case relaxation did in twenty-four hours what the old methods, as practiced by a succession of eminent specialists, could not do in twenty-five years.